 Bob Frazer Jr., DDS, FACD, FICD

-Dr. Bob Frazer Jr. is the founder of Frazer & Associates, a strategic leadership firm with custom programs that help dentists achieve the top 5 percent status in financial achievement and life balance.
-Superb communication skills have propelled Dr. Frazer to a 28-year international speaking career in dentistry.
-His entertaining, content rich programs flow from 30 years of real-life experience as a dentist who built an exceptionally successful rehabilitative and aesthetic practice in Austin, Texas.
-For information on an audio conference on this subject, or to receive "...
-7 Ways to Grow Your E.Q.," contact him at (512) 346-0455, by fax (512) 346-1071, or by email: firstname.lastname@example.org.
+Dr. Bob Frazer Jr. is founder of the strategic leadership firm R.L.
+Frazer & Assoc., whose custom programs help dentists achieve top 5 percent status in both financial achievement and life balance (fulfillment and significance).
+Superb communication skills have propelled Dr. Frazer to a 27-year international speaking career in dentistry.
+To receive "7 Ways To Grow Your EQ," contact him at (512) 346-0455, fax (512) 346-1071, or email firstname.lastname@example.org.